The TL;DR

 - Claude Web: Browser-based interface for quick tasks, research, and content generation.
 Works on any device with a web browser.

-- Claude App: Desktop and mobile application for ongoing projects, file management, and persistent workflows.
-Includes features for organizing conversations and accessing prior work.
+- Claude App: Desktop and mobile application for ongoing projects and persistent workflows.
+Available on macOS, Windows, iOS, and Android.

-- Claude Code: Command-line tool integrated into development environments.
-Designed for writing, debugging, and reviewing code directly within your terminal or IDE.
+- Claude Code: Command-line tool for writing, debugging, and reviewing code directly within your terminal or IDE.

 Core Features

 Claude Web works in your browser, making it accessible from any device.
-Connecting it to MCP360 enables web-based workflows with full tool access.
+We’ll be connecting it to MCP360, enabling web-based workflows with full tool access.

 Step 1: Choose your tools